 “The seed powder exhibits a remarkable reduction in turbidity and coliform count which makes the seed powder a good source for water purification.
 The acetone extract of seed had a strong antibacterial activity.
 It reveals that the seed powder and its extract can control and reduce waterborne bacterial diseases.”— Biomedcentral

-In my understanding, Moringa acts like a magnet in the water.
+In my understanding, Moringa acts as a magnet in the water.
 It is positively charged, and attracts negatively charged particles.
 Things like clay, bacteria, and other toxic particles are often negatively charged, so they attach/are attracted to the positively charged Moringa seed.

 When you let the water settle, the Moringa powder settles to the bottom, taking the bacteria and toxins with it.
 You can then filter the clean water off the top.